dmarkdurrett/stamus_for_splunk/README.md

 #### Host ID search

-The App adds a `snhostsearch` command that queries Scirius Security Platform REST API to fetch Host ID entries matching a filter.
+The App adds a `snhostsearch` command that queries Stamus Security Platform REST API to fetch Host ID entries matching a filter.
 The following are examples of filters that may be applied to the Host ID module:

 To retrieve ALL Host ID entries, simply enter: